-Robot/SCHEDULE’s intuitive graphical user interface, the Robot/SCHEDULE Explorer, lets you control your entire job schedule directly from your PC.
-From the Robot/SCHEDULE Explorer, you can quickly display, launch, and use powerful Robot/SCHEDULE tools, such as the Schedule Activity Monitor, Job Completion History, the Job Schedule List, and Job Schedule Blueprints.
+Robot/SCHEDULE’s intuitive graphical user interface lets you control your entire job schedule directly from your PC.
+From Robot/SCHEDULE, you can quickly display, launch, and use powerful Robot/SCHEDULE tools, such as the Schedule Activity Monitor, Job Completion History, the Job Schedule List, and Job Schedule Blueprints.

-Robot/SCHEDULE works with Robot/SCHEDULE Enterprise to provide job scheduling for the Windows, UNIX, and Linux servers connected to your IBM i system.
-Use Robot/SCHEDULE Enterprise to create an IBM i-centric, event-driven schedule across multiple servers.
+Robot/SCHEDULE works with Robot/SCHEDULE Enterprise to extend the robust job scheduling features of Robot to your Windows, UNIX, and Linux servers, creating an IBM i-centric, event-driven scheduling environment across your data center.

 With Robot/SCHEDULE, you can select from more than 25 scheduling options, such as day-of-the-week, to handle any job schedule.
 For example, you can schedule jobs by date, by time interval, or by exception (deviations from your normal schedule).
-Just enter your jobs and specify when they should run.
+Just add your jobs to Robot and specify when they should run.

 Flexible Job Control Options

-In addition to its normal submit job options, Robot/SCHEDULE brings even more flexibility to your job scheduling.
-Enter instructions for what Robot/SCHEDULE should do if the job needs operator attention, including sending a message or an SNMP trap using Robot/ALERT, the message notification software.
+In addition to normal batch job options, Robot/SCHEDULE brings even more flexibility to your job scheduling.
+Enter instructions for what Robot/SCHEDULE should do if the job needs operator attention, including sending a message or an SNMP trap using Robot/ALERT notification software.

-With more than 90 calendar options, Robot/SCHEDULE can adapt to any work schedule or fiscal year.
-Use calendars to define your standard working and nonworking days, and fiscal month ends.
+Robot/SCHEDULE can adapt to any work schedule or fiscal year.
+Use calendars to define your standard working days, holidays, and fiscal month-ends.
 Robot/SCHEDULE runs each job based on the calendar attached to the job.